math0ne/emacs-config/README.md

 * Place the content of the repository in your "~/.emacs.d" directory
 * Rename the "~/.emacs.d/MATH" directory to your "USERNAME"
 * Rename the "~/.emacs.d/MATH-LAPTOP.el" file to your "USERNAME-SYSTEMNAME"
+* On windows 7 you must "Take ownership" of the "~/.emacs.d/server" directory
+* Make sure the cygwin/bin path is before other directories in you path variable

 Drupal Features
 ---------------